 On March 7, 2016, results from a preclinical study of our antiviral galidesivir in interferon-receptor-deficient mice infected with Zika virus were presented at a World Health Organization ("WHO") conference in Geneva, Switzerland.
 The primary goal of the study was to assess the effect of galidesivir treatment on survival through Day 28 in interferon-receptor-deficient mice infected with the Zika virus.
 Galidesivir was administered by i.m. injection twice a day beginning four hours prior to virus challenge and continuing for eight days; two dose levels were tested.
 In the standard dose galidesivir group, 7 of 8 mice survived through Day 28.
 In the low dose galidesivir group (n=8), and in control groups administered vehicle placebo (n=8) or ribavirin at two dose levels (n=16); no animals survived to Day 28.
-Overall survival for the standard dose level of galidesivir was superior to both the placebo and the ribavirin treatment control groups (> 28 days for galidesivir standard dose and 23 days for low dose) compared to 14 to 17 days for controls.
+Overall survival for the standard dose level of galidesivir was superior to both the placebo and the ribavirin treatment control groups (p < 0.0001).
+For both dose levels of galidesivir, median survival was superior to both control groups (p < 0.0001).
+For both dose levels of galidesivir, median survival was superior to both control groups (p < 0.0001).
+For both dose levels of galidesivir, median survival was superior to both control groups (p < 0.0001).